-A comprehensive overview of how freedom of information operates in South Australia is available from State Records.
+Under the Freedom of Information Act 1991, members of the public can request access to information and documents held by the department.
+A comprehensive overview of how Freedom of Information (FOI) operates in South Australia is available from State Records.

 Documents held by the department